Repositories to create

 -

-infra/terraform/run:aws sso login --profile incs1008-team-sso export AWS_PROFILE=incs1008-team-sso terraform init terraform plan terraform apply -
+aws sso login --profile incs1008-team-sso export AWS_PROFILE=incs1008-team-sso terraform init terraform workspace select default terraform plan -var-file=terraform.stage.tfvars terraform apply -var-file=terraform.stage.tfvars -

 In the AWS console, verify the following were created: